teimilola/teimilola.github.io/index.md

 ## Research Interests

 My research is in natural language processing and machine learning.
 I'm particularly interested in unsupervised and semi-supervised techniques, such as word embeddings and topic modeling.
-I study how these techniques can be used to explore new datasets (ranging from healthcare to literature to social media) and solve problems of semantic similarity (e.g. synonym and paraphrase detection).
+I study how these techniques can be used to explore new datasets, ranging from literature to social media, and solve problems of semantic similarity, such as synonym and paraphrase detection.

 <br>